tobias-weiss-ai-xr/opendesk-edu/docs/operations/deployment-audit-2026-07-29.md

 #### Issue
 - GEANT wildcard certificate `opendesk-certificates-tls` expired on **2026-07-22** (8 days before discovery)
 - 22 services were using this expired certificate via their ingresses
-- Let's Encrypt HTTP01 validation cannot work for internal-only domains (`*.opendesk.hrz.uni-marburg.de` resolves to private IP 192.168.3.201)
+- Let's Encrypt HTTP01 validation cannot work for internal-only domains (`*.home.opendesk-edu.org` resolves to private IP 192.168.3.201)

 #### Resolution
 - **Temporary fix:** Switched all 22 services to use per-service certificates issued by internal CA `opendesk-ca`